ROCm/TransferBench/docs/install/install.rst

     git clone https://github.com/ROCm/TransferBench.git
     cd TransferBench

-2. Build TransferBench using Makefile.
+2. Build TransferBench using Makefile or CMake.

+   To build using Makefile, use:

    .. code-block:: bash

     make

-3. Build TransferBench using CMake.
+   To build using CMake, use:

    .. code-block:: bash